U.S. Congress reaches deal on COVID-19 aid package, plans votes for Monday | Health

 Lawmakers said they had resolved disputes over the Federal Reserve's pandemic lending authority and other issues that had forced negotiations into the weekend.
 The Democratic-led House of Representatives will likely vote on the package on Monday, with the Republican-controlled Senate to follow, according to House Democratic leader Steny Hoyer.

 Congress aims to include the coronavirus aid package in a $1.4 trillion spending bill funding government programs through September 2021.
-Government funding is due to expire at midnight Sunday (0500 GMT Monday), which means Congress would have to pass another temporary extension to avoid disruption.
-House Democrats prepared legislation that would extend that funding through Monday.
+But government funding is due to expire at midnight Sunday (0500 GMT Monday).
+The House voted 329-65 to extend funding through Monday, buying more time to pass the coronavirus package and the larger government spending bill.
+The Senate must approve the temporary spending bill on Sunday, and Trump must sign it into law, to avoid disruption.

 The bill would allow Federal Reserve emergency lending programs to expire on Dec.
 31 for businesses and state and local governments, which Republicans said were an unnecessary government interference in private business.
 But it does not prevent similar programs from being created.
 The pandemic will stand as the largest crisis facing Biden's new administration, although signs of hope have emerged as the United States has begun vaccinating people against the highly contagious respiratory disease.